Continually Updated Clinical Reference

 An important element of any classification system for uveitis is defining what part of the eye is involved.
 The presence of white cells confined solely to the anterior chamber is called iritis.
 When the cellular activity involves the retrolental vitreous, the inflammatory process is believed to include the ciliary body and iris and is known as iridocyclitis.
 Corneal or scleral involvement plus anterior chamber inflammation is called keratouveitis or sclerouveitis, respectively.

-Multiple etiologies exist for anterior uveitis.
+Multiple etiologies are noted for anterior uveitis.
 Most types of anterior uveitis are sterile inflammatory reactions, as opposed to many of the posterior uveitic syndromes that are caused by infections.
-The percentage of idiopathic anterior uveitis ranges from approximately 38% to greater than 70%; this is by far the most common cause of anterior uveitis.7, 8 The next most common etiology is the sudden-onset HLA-B27 positive or HLA-B27–associated disease.
+The percentage of idiopathic anterior uveitis ranges from approximately 38% to more than 70%; this is by far the most common cause of anterior uveitis.
+[7, 8] The next most common etiology is the sudden-onset human leukocyte antigen (HLA)-B27–positive or HLA-B27–associated disease.

 McCannel reports that both community-based patients and university-based patients have similar incidence rates (about 17%).
-After that, differences exist in the probability of the various etiologies depending on the clinical setting.
+[9] After that, differences are observed in the probability of the various etiologies, depending on the clinical setting.
 For community-based patients, trauma is the third most common cause of anterior uveitis (5.7%); trauma was not observed in the university setting.
-While herpes simplex virus is uncommon in community-based patients (1.9%), it was the third most likely diagnosis in the university setting (12.4%).
+Although herpes simplex virus is uncommon in community-based patients (1.9%), it was the third most likely diagnosis in the university setting (12.4%).
 Varicella-zoster infection occasionally was observed in both settings (5-6%).
+A large population-based study in Taiwan found that patients diagnosed with herpes zoster or herpes zoster ophthalmicus had a relative risk of anterior uveitis 1.67 and 13.06 times, respectively, greater than the comparison cohort during the first year after diagnosis.
+[10]

 Pain, redness, and photophobia comprise the classic presentation of acute anterior uveitis.
 The pain usually is described as a dull ache in and around the eye, but anterior uveitis can cause little or no discomfort.
 Vision can be normal or slightly decreased.
 Often, the eye is extremely sensitive to light (photophobia).
 The patient may notice redness in one or both eyes or no change at all in the look of the eye.